1977 Nickel Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1. Are 1977 Nickels rare?

-No, 1977 nickels are not considered rare coins.
-With over 885 million pieces produced across three mints, they remain common in circulation.
-However, high-grade examples (MS-66 and above) are scarce due to weak strikes that year, and Full Steps specimens are genuinely difficult to find, making them desirable to collectors despite the high overall mintage.
+No, 1977 nickels are not considered rare overall.
+With over 882 million pieces produced across Philadelphia and Denver for circulation, plus 3.25 million San Francisco proofs, they remain plentiful.
+However, high-grade examples (MS-66 and above) are genuinely scarce due to weak strikes that year, and Full Steps specimens are rare at any grade—PCGS expert Jaime Hernandez has specifically noted that MS-65 examples are scarce and MS-66 is very difficult to find.